localstack/docs/content/en/user-guide/aws/appsync/index.md

 ## GraphQL Resolvers

-These resolver types are available in [AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/tutorials.html) and can be configured to interact with various data sources and services.
-LocalStack Pro supports the following resolver types:
+These data sources are available in [AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/tutorials.html) and can be configured to interact with various AWS and external services.
+LocalStack Pro supports the following data source types:

 | Resolver Type         | Description                                                            |
 | --------------------- | ---------------------------------------------------------------------- |